It’s 5:30 on a Sunday morning and you wake from your slumber to hear the kids stirring in their bedrooms down the hall.

 What would it mean to observe any of your patterns or inner commentary without buying into it for a few minutes?
 I’m restless, and I’m just going to be OK with being restless right now.
 We set out with the intention to sit, we get distracted from that plan, and we come back to our present awareness.
 That’s just how it goes.

-2. Nothing’s Perfect
+2. Remember That Nothing’s Perfect

 There is no perfect mindfulness experience, always serene and on target, any more than there is a perfect life.
 Angst around boredom, rumination or, of course, perfectionism during meditation often reflects how our minds function day to day.